romanri85/b-les-tech_spec/README.md

 The products of the company are: interior doors, door handles and other door hardware.
 The services of the company are: delivery, installation, measurements, consulting, etc.
 The visitor can read about the company, its product and services.
+Web design of the project can be found at https://www.figma.com/file/QI9iKTv97CI2J8b5MfBILt/B-les-(Copy)?node-id=31%3A765&t=FIEEl69AHNVIIIc9-1

 # 2. Website functionality